voidyash/PulseGuard/readme.md

 ## Safety

 The prototype should use synthetic or appropriately anonymized data.
 It is intended for clinical decision support demonstration only and does not provide autonomous diagnosis or treatment.

-## License

-Add an appropriate license before public production use.